ngc/newsfax/extension/EXTENSION_README.md

 ### 4. Test on Real Websites
 1. Visit any news website (BBC, CNN, etc.)
 2. **Click the Newsfax extension icon** to start analysis
-3. Wait for the backend simulation to complete
+3. Watch the bright blue scanning line as the backend processes the content
 4. Look for highlighted terms from the fact-checking database

 ## File Structure